 What's the question?
 Report him to the police, freeze your credit if you are afraid that a loan has been taken out in your name or other accounts established and look into filing a claim against him for any damages you have incurred.

 I thought statute of limitations was well expired.
 I haven't recieved a single notice for YEARS.
 Kid in college now.
 Really cannot afford even a dime.
 As a tipped employee, my actual pay isn't on a check to be garnished.
-When I read BBB reviews for Sentry Management, it makes me nervous to even...
+When I read BBB reviews for Sentry Management, it makes me nervous...
 Read more »

 Statute of limitations of limitations for back rent is 6 years.
 You absolutely need to respond, because even if the charges are past the statute of limitations, you need to respond to point this out, otherwise they could obtain a default judgment against you regardless of the statute of...Read more »

 I help someone get a place for rent.
 The property management co. said they needed my name on the lease.
 I said I didn't think I should sign it since I wouldn't be living there.
-They said that was ok, they just need me to sign it so they can use my credit numbers to get the house rented for the...
+They said that was ok, they just need me to sign it so they can use my credit numbers to get the house rented...
 Read more »

 Nowhere in the directions that Apple Maps gives does it ever tell you to take your eyes off of the road or rely solely on the directions that the app is giving.
 If you look at the terms and services you will find language that says as much that you agreed to in order to use the app.
 You still must...Read more »

-Going on 3 months now, I have had a leak from my roof, they have come to "fix" it several times and i still have the same issue, with electrical wires being exposed very close to the leak, and the leak making puddles on my stairs causing me to fall, would that be considered uninhabitable?
-There is...
+Going on 3 months now, I have had a leak from my roof, they have come to "fix" it several times and i still have the same issue, with electrical wires being exposed very close to the leak, and the leak making puddles on my stairs causing me to fall, would that be considered uninhabitable?...
 Read more »

 First off there is no such thing as 'constructively evicting yourself.'
-Constructive eviction occurs when a landlord fails to provide or maintain the rental premises in such a way that deprives the tenant of their rights to quiet enjoyment and/or violates the implied warranty of habitability....Read more »
+Constructive eviction occurs when a landlord fails to provide or maintain the rental premises in such a way that deprives the tenant of their rights to quiet enjoyment and/or violates the implied warranty of...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.